johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 So what happens now that we've reached a point where there are no more possibilities to eliminate?
 At this point, no more inferences can be made.
 There is nothing more to learn -- at least with respect to the Case of the Disappearing Duchess.

-It might seem counter-intuitive that every time a Bayesian reasoner learns something, they eliminate rows from the probability distribution, in a sense **decreasing** the amount of information.
-Isn't Bayesian inference about increasing information, not decreasing it?

-But in fact, from an information-theoretic perspective, eliminating possibilities is exactly what information is.
-It is the reduction of uncertainty.
-Every time a possibility is eliminated from the probability distribution, its entropy decreases, until only one possibility remains and there is no uncertainty, at which point entropy is zero.
+From an information-theoretic perspective, fewer possibilities means less *entropy*.
+Every time a possibility is eliminated from the probability distribution, its entropy decreases, until only one possibility remains, at which point entropy is zero.

 Which brings us back to Sherlock Holmes: *When you have eliminated the impossible, all that remains, no matter how improbable, must be the truth.* Bayesian inference can be thought of as the process of eliminating the impossible, and then updating the probability of "all that remains" to be 1.